Author: Ron Graham

 5 Dedication and Loyalty To Jesus

-Saints are "faithful in Christ Jesus" (Eph 1:1).
+Saints are "faithful in Christ Jesus" (Ephesians 1:1).
 To be sanctified means to be dedicated.
 You will recall that Solomon "did not follow the Lord fully" (1Kings 11:4-6).

 There are people, like that, who partly follow Christ, but also follow their own ways.
 Sanctified people, however, are characterised by total dedication and loyalty to the Lord.
-(Note Luke 11:23).
+"He who is not with me is against me, and he who does not gather with me scatters" (Luke 11:23 NKJV).

 Synonyms: Holiness, dedication, being set apart for God’s special use